Bonelab/Ogo/README.md

 # Ogo
 Like the [Ogopogo of the Okanagan](https://youtu.be/AbKw44AmHbY), osteoporosis is elusive.
-Contribute to a future where osteoporosis is understood.
+Contribute to a future where we can predict osteoporotic fracture.